telerik/kendo-react-inputs/README.md

 (draft)

-This is the repository for the Kendo UI Inputs components for React.
+This repository contains the Kendo UI components for React included in the Inputs package distribution.

 ## Package Distribution